sgalkina/gnomic/README.md

 # Gnomic

 Gnomic is a grammar for describing genotypes and phenotypes of microbial strains.
 The gnomic grammar is designed to provide a clear, unambiguous, human and machine readable, genotype definition notation with flexibility in the level of detail of the definition.

-The `gnomic-grammar` NodeJS package contains methods for parsing and analysis of genotype definitions.
+The `gnomic-grammar` NodeJS package contains methods for parsing and analysis of genotype definitions written in gnomic.

 ## Installation